frontpage.

 > [...] can clarify compiler’s architecture, and I won’t be too surprised if O(1) processing in compilers would lead to simpler code

 This doesn't seem like an intuitive conclusion at all.
-There's more recordkeeping needed now, and more machinery in need of being implemented, and one should expect that this scheme would make for things that are neither simple nor easy.
+There's more recordkeeping needed now, and more machinery in need of being implemented.
+One should expect that this scheme would make for things that are neither simple nor easy.

-We haven't even gotten around to addressing how "statically allocating" a fixed size arena that your program necessarily subdivides into pieces (before moving onto the next chunk and doing the same) is just "dynamic allocation with extra steps".
-(If you want or just think that it would be neat to write/control your own allocator, then fine, but... say that.)
+We haven't even gotten around to addressing how "statically allocating" a fixed size arena that your program necessarily subdivides into pieces (before moving onto the next chunk of input and doing the same) is just "dynamic allocation with extra steps".
+(If the idea is just that it would be neat to write/control your own allocator, then fine, but... say that.)

 Having said that, if this is really all just a roundabout way to get the Rust people to actually give a damn about memory use and sell the idea that "you really shouldn't require more than 4GB of memory just to bootstrap the compiler and/or build other medium-to-very-large programs," then hey that's great.